AbdelrahmanSamha/Multithreaded-CAS-pipeline-MIPS-processor/README.md

 ![Sheet](IMAGES/refrencesheet.png)

-the assembler can be tricky to handle but if you follow the example found in the ../temp_insutrctions.txt file then you should be good to try the program.
+the assembler can be tricky to handle but if you follow the example found in the ../temp_insutrctions.txt file then you should be good to try the program. <br>
 note: the architecture was designed with 0-based word addressable memory, so trying a MARS program on here wont functoin correctly unless you configure the memory addressing on either end to be word addressable.

 # Credits